nodejs/node/doc/api/cli.md

 This environment variable is ignored when `node` runs as setuid root or has Linux file capabilities set.

+The `NODE_EXTRA_CA_CERTS` environment variable is only read when the Node.js process is first launched.
+Changing the value at runtime using `process.env.NODE_EXTRA_CA_CERTS` has no effect on the current process.

 ### `NODE_ICU_DATA=file`
 <!-- YAML
 added: v0.11.15